danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

     - time
     - data
     - skills (you and your target users)
-    - domain norms
+    - domain and cultural norms
-    - target environment - including technology
+    - target environment, including technology available
     - who else are you reliant on, e.g., for domain or task knowledge, data, access to technology, access to target users?
     - other?